JFagin/Quasar_ML/README.md

 # Joint Modeling of Quasar Variability and Accretion Disk Reprocessing using Latent SDEs

-Code for "Joint Modeling of Quasar Variability and Accretion Disk Reprocessing using Latent Stochastic Differential Equations" Coming soon (sorry in a couple weeks)!
+Code for "Joint Modeling of Quasar Variability and Accretion Disk Reprocessing using Latent Stochastic Differential Equations"

 ## Citation